redpesk-core/sec-lsm-manager/docs/Protocol.md

                  | BACKSLASH BACKSLASH
 ```

-In all circumstances, the server SEC-LSM-MANAGER is allowed to close the connection.
+In all circumstances, the server sec-lsm-manager is allowed to close the connection.

 ### Normal replies and error replies